Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Easy Lemper Ayam (Indonesian Sticky Rice with Chicken Filling)

 Notes

-• Toast the banana leaves before wrapping.
-Toast them quickly over a flame to soften and make them easier to wrap without cracking.
+• Toast the banana leaves before wrapping — Quickly pass them over a flame or warm pan to soften them and prevent cracking while wrapping.

 Nutrition